 Now, 27 years later, I’m able to not only construct the spirals easily and accurately with Sketchpad, but I can also drag the vertices of ABCD to watch the spirals react dynamically.
 Try it below (or here) with the Web Sketchpad model.

 I’ll close with a quote from David’s course syllabus:

 Mathematics is a way of looking at your world.
 Take charge of it—make it yours.
 Understand how you see things and see how you understand things.
 Mathematics can say something about you.

 Think of what we are embarking on together as a stroll in the woods.
 I will show you paths that I have trod and point to what I have seen.
 I have been there many times before—but oh!—there is much more to see that I have not yet seen.
 You, with your unique vision, will point out to me things that I have passed by.
 Feel free to explore—look under stones—down in hollow stumps.
 You can find a rivulet of water that if followed will lead to the sea.
 But just as valuable are the little surprises that spark something inside—a trillium in a spot of sun—a scarlet eft wriggling under a fallen leaf.
 Do not hurry to “get somewhere”—linger a while—listen—see what’s around where you are.

 JULY 2019 UPDATE: David’s double-spiral construction has been quite a hit!
-Mathematician James Tanton featured the spirals in his May 2019 Cool Math Essay and included a detailed proof.
+Mathematician James Tanton featured the spirals in his July 2019 Cool Math Essay and included a detailed proof.
+He also discussed a second proof in his August 2019 Cool Math Essay.
 Meanwhile Suzanne von Oy extended the spiral pattern with Desmos.
 Be sure to also check out @jagarikin’s animated spirals (one and two) and this spiral from Vincent Pantaloni that features Spiderman!